APPENDIX — Model A Steelman & Failure Modes¶

 Discriminator:

 - Momentum does not vanish.
-If ground-coupled impulse is near-background, a Model A pathway must explicitly partition momentum into other channels and match their collateral signatures.
+If ground-coupled impulse is near-background, a Model A pathway must explicitly partition momentum into other channels and match their collateral signatures without quietly conceding a stronger phase-state shift or export term than the ordinary rubble picture can comfortably absorb.

 Falsifiers: